bkavlak/bootmap/README.md

 ### Bootstrap Accuracy & Area Tables

+The tables are a translation of graphs to another human-created language.
+95% confidence is an estimate to give some advice for your uncertain life.

 Accuracy Table              |  Area Table :-------------------------:|:-------------------------:
 ![](images/BootTable_Accuracy_1500.png)  |  ![](images/BootTable_Area_1500.png)

 ### Crop Area Adjustment Uncertainty Plot

+This is a zoom to an accuracy plot of the Tomato class.

 <div align="center"><img src="images/Tomato_Accuracy.png"></div>

 ## Object Oriented Programming Plan